peppelinux/pyLAN-tools/README.md

-Under development, not yet usable
+Under development, wrote in a night and tested during it

+It probably will get some improvements soon as possible :)